SketchyMaze/doodle/Building.md

 The bootstrap script will take care of the rest:

 * `apt install` all the dependencies (golang, SDL2, etc.)
-* Install the `go-bindata` command, needed to bundle assets like doodads and fonts into the program.
 * `git clone` various other repositories into a "deps/" folder in doodle's directory.
 These are things like my Go render library `go/render` and `go/ui` as well as the doodle-rtp runtime package (sound effects, etc.)